 The Creston Valley Den Society

-It is well recognised by the Town of Creston and the community that there is small group of citizens who are suffering from chronic or intermittent homelessness.
+It is well recognized by the Town of Creston and the community that there is small group of citizens who are suffering from chronic or intermittent homelessness.
 We do not have a shelter for these vulnerable people in Creston.
 This is a gap in service, as identified by health, social support, mental well-being, and addiction service agencies, as well as caring citizens in Creston.

-Homelessness is a problem shared by every community across Canada and indeed the world.
-It is a symptom of the ills that many of us face, especially since Covid – poverty, lack of housing affordability, high cost of living, family breakdown, isolation, mental health challenges, family abuse, and chronic illness which may include brain injury, alcohol abuse, drug addiction, and disability.
-Our unhoused folks in Creston suffer from some – or all – of the above, and all are traumatized in one way or another.
+Our unhoused and marginally housed folks in Creston suffer from some – or all – of the above, and all are traumatized in one way or another.
 We have great compassion for these individuals.
 In spite of the unstable and unsafe conditions in which they live, we have seen them be respectful, non-threatening, appreciative of any help that is offered, and trying to look out for others on the street.
 They are all on hard times.

 Without access to the very basic human rights to shelter, food, water and sanitation, the cards to housing, better health, treatment and reconnection with family are stacked very severely against them.
 But we, in Creston, can help if we work together.

-Last winter, thanks to the hard work and dedication of people from Trinity Treasures, Trinity United Church, numerous volunteers, community donations, and subsequent funding from BC Housing, an Out of the Cold overnight shelter program was established in the former Ambulance Building.
+In the winter of 2024, thanks to the hard work and dedication of people from Trinity Treasures, Trinity United Church, numerous volunteers, community donations, and subsequent funding from BC Housing, an Out of the Cold overnight shelter program was established in the former Ambulance Building.
 Town Council voted to make this space available from January 1st to March 31st.

 By all measures, the Out of the Cold program was extremely successful, especially considering it was staffed, furnished, and funded in a matter of weeks.